 - Recovery mode — start/stop the recovery mode;

 Migrate — change the cluster node where the virtual machine is located.
-If the virtual machine is on at the time the operation is started, migration takes place in live mode;
+Read more in the article Migration of virtual machines;

 - Console — go to the console of the LXD container.
 The console will open in a separate browser tab.
 Available only for VMs in LXD clusters;

 - Change password — create a new root password for the virtual machine;